XAPHNE/StudentManagementSystem/README.md

 ## JavaFX Student Management System Project

 ### Disclaimer
-- Welcome to our JavaFX Student Management System project, inspired by [MarcoMan's](https://github.com/marcoman2) [original work](https://github.com/marcoman2/StudentManagementSystem).
+- Welcome to my JavaFX Student Management System project, inspired by [MarcoMan's](https://github.com/marcoman2) [original work](https://github.com/marcoman2/StudentManagementSystem).
-- This project marks our exciting journey into the world of JavaFX.
+- This project marks my exciting journey into the world of JavaFX.
-- A huge shoutout to MarcoMan for his invaluable YouTube tutorial, which guided us through this project's creation.
+- A huge shoutout to MarcoMan for his invaluable YouTube [tutorial](https://www.youtube.com/watch?v=FJeuiB5PqXc), which guided me through this project's creation.
-- While this project shares its foundation with MarcoMan's, we've introduced several enhancements and customized the methods to suit our needs.
+- While this project shares its foundation with MarcoMan's, I've introduced several enhancements and customized the methods to suit my needs.
-- This project is just the beginning; we plan to apply the knowledge gained here to future JavaFX projects.
+- This project is just the beginning; I plan to apply the knowledge gained here to future JavaFX projects.

 ## Software Requirements
 ### Before you dive in, make sure to download and install the following: